ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.hidden.md

    You can also restrict access to the HTTP port to a subset of addresses, use --remote <IP address or CIDR> in the above command to limit who can access this server, i.e. `ibmcloud is security-group-rule-add $SG_ID inbound tcp --remote 97.134.171.20 --port-min 80 --port-max 80 --json`
    {:tip}
-1. Add a rule to allow outbound to all
+1. Add a rule to allow outbound to all, this is required to install software, it can be disabled or removed later on.
    ```sh
    ibmcloud is security-group-rule-add $SG_ID outbound all --json
    ```